FREQUENTLY ASKED QUESTIONS

 Q: Why do I have to order online now?

-A: We're seeing too many issues come up with phone ordering.
-By ordering online, you are assured that your order is accurate, your shipping address is accurate, your credit card information is never revealed (not even to us, we never see it), you are aware of our ordering policies and our shipping times, and you understand our customer quality care program and finally, you take responsibility for the accuracy of your order.
-All this is hard to convey in a timely fashion over the phone, we want you to be fully aware of what we offer you.
+A: We're seeing too many issues with phone ordering.
+By ordering online, you are assured that your order is accurate, your shipping address is accurate, your credit card information is never revealed (not even to us, we never see it), you are aware of our ordering policies and our shipping times, and you understand our customer quality care program.
+All of this is hard to convey in a timely fashion over the phone, we want you to be fully aware of what we offer you.

 Q: Are there any exceptions to online ordering?

 A: We still need to work with customers that have freight shipments (over 500 lbs), and will need to talk to you to place these kinds of orders.
-If you think you are going to have enough weight, be sure we can reach you by phone so that we can make these arrangements.
+Be sure we can reach you by phone so that we can make these arrangements.
 You can also order through the mail.

 General Questions & Answers